NVIDIA/NeMo/README.md

 packages must be installed using the requirements.txt file:
         cd bignlp-scripts
         pip3 install --user -r requirements.txt

+BCP does not have a login node.
+We're currently running these scripts on a DGX node in the cluster.
+Product team to confirm the right place to do so.

 ## General Configuration
-The first parameter that must be set is the bignlp_path parameter inside the conf/config.yaml file, which must point to the absolute path where the bignlp-scripts repository is stored in the file system.
+The first parameter that must be set is the bignlp_path parameter inside the conf/config.yaml file, which must point to the absolute path where this bignlp-scripts repository is stored in the file system.
+For BCP, this hydra scripts repository can be stored in a workspace mounted to /workspace-common in the container and bignlp_path can be set to "/workspace-common/bignlp-scripts".

 Every other path or directory in all the config files can either be an absolute or a relative path.
 Every path starting with the “/” symbol will be considered